2025 STUDENT REPRESENTATIVE COUNCIL ELECTIONS

 · Paddington International Officer (only students whose primary course/controlling school is based at Paddington Campus and are international students may stand and vote for this position).

-· Only the Students with Disabilities Officer may be shared.
+· Only the Queer Officers and Students with Disabilities Officer may be shared.

 Where a position is to be shared, further details will be required on the nomination form.